News

 The thoughtful people of the future eat healthy, do not smoke and are well paid, according to an interview with Ragnar Jóhannsson, division manager at Matís, in Morgunblaðið.
 He says that this is an ever-expanding market that is worth exploring.

-It says that the commercial products are fragile and have a limited shelf life, such as fish and vegetables that often have to be transported long distances.
-"The food of the future for thinking people will increasingly revolve around both healthy and fresh, since healthy food is also the freshest available.
-This is a food that contains phospholipids with a high proportion of omega-3 fatty acids as well as antioxidants, which come naturally to them.
+It says that the commodities were sensitive and with a limited shelf life, such as fish and vegetables that often have to be transported long distances.
+"The food of the future for thinking people will increasingly revolve around both healthy and fresh, as healthy food is also the freshest available.
+This is a food that contains phospholipids with a high percentage of omega-3 fatty acids as well as antioxidants that come with them from nature.
 Examples of this are fish and vegetables.
-However, these food products are usually fragile and have a limited shelf life," says Ragnar.Well-educated people with a lot of money
+However, these foods are usually sensitive and have a limited shelf life, "says Ragnar.Well-educated people with a lot of money

 It is also stated that the life expectancy of Europeans is increasing, although the probability of a healthy life has not grown as fast.
 "A growing proportion of Europeans are therefore well-educated people with ample financial resources and that is exactly the thinking market of the future.
 These are people who want to be as fit in their fifties and twenties and these people prefer to be able to run a half marathon in their seventies.
 In this context, it is appropriate to recall the story of the Greek goddess Eos, who asked the god Zeus to immortalize his beloved lover Tithonus.
 Zeus responded well to the request, but forgot to give his lover a beautiful eternal youth.
 It so happened that the goddess Eos spent many thousands of years in care and aging services with an elderly man.
 Naturally, we do not want to get into this, "says Ragnar in a conversation with Jjóhanna Ingvarsdóttir, a journalist from Morgunblaðið.To maintain the glow of youth